matt-sm/simple-bank/README.md

-Hi Code Reviewer, thanks for taking the time to review my solution.
+A DDD model for a simplified bank domain.

 The code has been built using the Python 3.8 standard library.
 There are no extra dependencies.

 **To run the tests:** `python3 -m unittest`

 ### Process
-To start the exercise, I did a brief event storming session to try an tease out the commands, aggregates and views:
+I did a brief event storming session to try an tease out the commands, aggregates and views:

 ![alt text](EventStorming.jpg "Event Storming")